Md-Neamul-Hoqe/Mahogany-Furniture-brand-shop-Client_Side/task_description_10.md

    > **Note:** Among these six brand types, one of them will not have any available products.
 You will have to show a relevant message on brand page to inform the users.

-7. Make sure to implement the `Add to Cart` button.

 9. Clicking the `Add to Cart` button will store your product information in to the database.
 Inform the user with a success message using a toast/alert. `Do not use the browser alert.`

 10. Create a `My Cart` page where a user will see all his/her added products.
 If the user wants, he/she can delete a product.
 The design is up to you.
 This will be a private/protected route.